Skip to Content

 Summing Up Installing Vinyl Planks on Uneven Flooring

 While you can install vinyl plank flooring on an uneven surface, it’s generally not recommended to do so.
-This can effect the overall quality of the floor over time and it’s also hard to install on uneven flooring.
+This can affect the overall quality of the floor over time and it’s also hard to install on uneven flooring.

 Make sure you make the floor as level as possible before attempting to install the vinyl planks.
 You can also consult a professional to help with either the flooring or leveling process.